Mumbai Trans Harbour Link map, features, toll: All that you should know

 The Mumbai Trans Harbour Link connects Sewri to Navi Mumbai’s Chirle located along the JNPT road.

 Mumbai, the financial capital of India, has a population of over 1.24 crore and heavily depends on public infrastructure and transport such as local trains, monorail, Mumbai Metro and BEST buses for connectivity.
 With the city growing, Mumbai is undergoing a facelift when it comes to infrastructural development.
-One such infrastructure development is the development of the 21.8-km-long Mumbai Trans Harbour Link that connects Sewri to Navi Mumbai’s Chirle that is located along the JNPT Road.
+One such infrastructure development that the city has recently seen is the Mumbai Trans Harbour Link.
+The Mumbai Trans Harbour Link length is 21.8 km.
 The sea link is developed by the Mumbai Metropolitan Region Development Authority (MMRDA).
 This is the longest bridge in India.
 The official name of the Mumbai Trans Harbour Link is the Shri Atal Bihari Vajpayee Trans Harbour Link.

 Mumbai Trans Harbour Link map